Heather Rebmann, MSW

 After years of managing crises inside unstable systems, I'm no longer interested in band-aids.

-My work now focuses on addressing the structural conditions—roles, communication, workload, capacity—that generate burnout and dysfunction.
+My work now focuses on the structural conditions — roles, communication, workload, decision authority, capacity — that generate dysfunction and make good work impossible.

-When the system is steady, people can finally do their jobs without being harmed by the work.
+When the system is steady, people can do their jobs.

 Next Step